basisproject/basisproject.github.io/index.md

 title: 'Basis: A framework for a socialist economy'
 leader:
   text: "A framework for a socialist economy"
-  subtext: "Basis is a decentralized and transparent set of tools to operate a profitless economy"
+  subtext: "Basis is a decentralized and transparent set of tools to collaboratively operate a profitless economy"
   image: /assets/images/container-ship.jpg
 ---